bcgov/ols-router/docs/rpng-2.0-release-notes.md

 ## API Changes

 1. Route Planner 2.0 is backward compatible with Route Planner 1.x .

 2. All new features are grouped into modules which can be turned on or off with each routing request using the disable parameter as follows:
    * sc – ferry schedules
    * tf – historic traffic congestion
    * ev – road events
    * td – time-dependency; turning this off turns off all options above
    * tr – turn restrictions; if td is off, time-dependent turn restrictions are ignored
    * tc - turn costs

+3. Use the departure parameter to specify departure date and time as in 2019-02-28T11:36:00-08:00

+4. Use the correctSide boolean flag to specify if origin and destination should begin on the correct side of the street.

+5. You can specify truck dimensions with the height (in metres), weight (GVW), and width (in metres) parameters.

+6. Use the truckRouteMultiplier parameter to specify how strongly a route should be attracted to designated truck routes; 10 is good, 100 simulates a black hole, o is a meander that’s fun to watch.
+Thanks to open data from TransLink, there are many designated truck routes in the Greater Vancouver area.

 For more information about the API, consult the [Route Planner Developer Guide](https://github.com/bcgov/api-specs/blob/master/router/router-developer-guide.md)

-departure – departure date and time as in 2019-02-28T11:36:00-08:00 correctSide – Boolean; if true, route to the correct side of the road height – max loaded vehicle height width – max loaded vehicle width weight – GVW truckRouteMultiplier – the degree of attraction to designated truck routes; 10 is good, 100 simulates a black hole, o is a meander that’s fun to watch
-                                          ITN only has truck routes in Fort St John.